mikel112543/Mongo_Exam/README.md

 A recursive flatten function is created which breaks down the given Map.

-FLattening then printing out the resulting Map as a readable string.
+Flattening then printing out the resulting Map as a readable string.